jpillora/chisel/README.md

 Both command-line programs have useful help text, see `chiseld --help` and `chisel-forward --help`.

-Eventually, a programmatic API will be documented and available.
+Eventually, a programmatic API will be documented and available, if you're keen see the `main.go` files in each sub-package.

 ### Security